 Additionally, we were able to continue funding of on-going research projects and provide grants to families of a child diagnosed with A-T to assist in payment of uninsured medical expenses aimed at improving their quality of life.
 Such grants include a chair lift to help a young man with A-T transfer from the 1st to the 2nd floor of his family home where his bedroom is, assist a family to redesign their home pool for accessibility so their 2 wheel-chair bound sons may receive at-home water therapy and for a single mom whose young daughter with A-T. & seizures could pay down the co-pays of the extensive medical bills pilling-up due to numerous hospital stays.

 Donate knowing your dollars will make a difference!
 Visit our GuideStar profile for full annual details http://www.guidestar.org/profile/27-1068774

 Funded research projects

-06-29-2016.
-The A-T Children’s Project launches the Global A-T Family Data Platform and Genome Sequencing Project.
-A patient driven effort compiling clinical and genomic information in order to share and be accessed by scientists and researchers worldwide. – Wobbly Feet Foundation contributes $65,000 towards the DNA sequencing!
+On-going since 2015: The A-T Children’s Project launches the Global A-T Family Data Platform and Genome Sequencing Project.
+A patient driven effort lead by Anthony Philippakis, MD, PhD at the Broad Institute at Harvard and MIT, this platform is compiling clinical and genomic information in order to be shared and be accessed by scientists and researchers worldwide.

-11-2014.
-Discovery Spurs Promising New Research on A-T Metabolism.
+2014-2016.
+Metabolic Sensing and Stress Response Deficit in Ataxia Telangiectasia.
 Primary researcher: Dr. Michael Kastan of Duke Cancer Institute.
-Co-funded with the A-T Children’s Project.
+Co-funded with the A-T Children’s Project

 2010-2013.
 Systematic Inflammation in Patients with Ataxia Telangiectasia.
 Primary researcher: Dr. Sharron McGrath-Marrow, Johns Hopkins Hospital.
 Co-Funded with A-T Children’s Project.